ipfs-shipyard/pm-peer-pad/meeting-notes/2017-10-09--weekly-sync-up.md

 - (@diasdavid) Ask for the dates of the sessions
 - (@pgte) Encryption at rest
 - (@agatha) Design the Flipchart Webpage
+- (@diasdavid) Reach out to Bust out/Mozfest to implement the design